 The School has a rich tradition that began with the Good Samaritan Sisters at the Parish School of St Joachim's in Yarra Road, Thornleigh in 1928.
-In 1954 the School moved to its present site in Trebor Rd, Pennant Hills.
+In 1954, the School moved to its present site in Trebor Rd, Pennant Hills.
 The School continues to support a strong relationship with the Parish and works in partnership with the Parish with regard to the formation of the students in Catholic discipleship.
-Throughout the year the students have the opportunity to attend Parish masses as a grade and whole school, receive the Sacrament of Penance and celebrate Mass with their family at Family Mass each month.
+The liturgical life of the students is very important so there were numerous opportunities for the students to engage in their faith through attendance at Parish masses, participation in the sacrament of Penance and celebration of family Mass once a month.
 Students take an active role during the Masses through readings, Prayers of the Faithful, Procession of the Gifts, enactment of the Gospels, singing and liturgical dances.